quentin-st/Munin-for-Android/README.md

 If you don't know where to start, there may be some [open issues](https://github.com/chteuchteu/Munin-for-Android/issues).
 Don't hesitate to open new ones if you found a bug!

+You can also join the app beta channel by joining the [Munin for Android Google+ Community](https://plus.google.com/communities/107388806854318205826), and [submitting the form on this page](https://play.google.com/apps/testing/com.chteuchteu.munin/join).

 Also, if the app isn't available or fully translated in your native language, you can either edit the localization files in the project by cloning it or [use this easy to use online tool](https://hosted.weblate.org/projects/munin-for-android/strings/)!
 Translation status: ![Translation status](https://hosted.weblate.org/widgets/munin-for-android/-/shields-badge.svg)

 Whenever you have any question, don't hesitate to send me an email at [support@munin-for-android.com](mailto:support@munin-for-android.com)!